 First term will explore how to come up with ideas, planning, how to build a first draft, and some fundamentals of fiction: character, plot, point of view, scene and summary.
 Sarah will also talk about how to tackle procrastination and writer’s block.

 Second term will drill down into narrative tension, character development, how character drives plot, secondary characters and structure.
 This is the term were you’ll get individual, written feedback from Sarah on 3000 words of your first draft.

 Third term is all about how to tackle rewriting and editing: beginnings and endings, structure and themes, and a discussion about where to go from here.
-Course participants will be invited to a closed Facebook group where Sarah will post writing tips and answer questions, and where you can connect with each other between terms.
 Come to this course with a story in progress or an idea.

 Sarah Armstrong has written three adult novels, including Salt Rain which was shortlisted for the Miles Franklin Award.
 Big Magic, published in May 2022, is her first children’s novel and the sequel will be out in 2023.
 Sarah is an experienced writing teacher, mentor and manuscript assessor.
 She teaches creative writing at university, in schools, for writers festivals and on retreats.
 In a previous life she was a journalist at the ABC where she won a Walkley Award.
 She’s passionate about giving writers the practical tools to find and tell stories.